 Air Force Outstanding Unit Award

-Air Force Organizational Excellence Award with one oak leaf cluster
+Air Force Organizational Excellence Award with oak leaf cluster

-National Defense Service Medal with one oak leaf cluster
+National Defense Service Medal with oak leaf cluster

 Global War on Terrorism Service Medal